Windows Media DRM: How it works

 An analysis of version 2 of the DRM scheme in Windows Media Audio revealed that it was using a combination of elliptic curve cryptography key exchange, the DES block cipher, a custom block cipher dubbed MultiSwap (for MACs only), the RC4 stream cipher, and the SHA-1 hashing function.

 Windows Media DRM is designed to be renewable, that is, it is designed on the assumption that it will be cracked and must be constantly updated by Microsoft.
 The result is that while the scheme has been cracked several times, it has usually not remained cracked for long.

 Version 1 was released in April 1999 and supported basic business rules such as expiration dates.
 Version 2 was released in January 2003 and is also known as version 7.x and 9, to keep in sync with the equivalent versions of Windows Media Player.
 Version 3, better known as DRM v10, was released in 2004.
 Earlier versions of the system have cracks available, meaning content restricted with these versions can have the protections stripped.
 Version 10 was cracked in early 2005, but a software update was shortly pushed which sealed the relevant hole.

 Generally, these sorts of cracks have all worked in the same way to a certain extent.
 Rather than break the encryption itself, which is infeasible, they hook or interfere with the "black box" component as it runs to dump out the content keys or the unencrypted content from memory.

 Interoperability

 Content delivered with WMDRM encryption is not universally accessible.
-Microsoft Windows supports playback of content protected with WMDRM encryption, and the format has become popular with consumer electronics manufacturers, many of whom have licensed the WMDRM decode component for devices like television sets, set-top boxes and Blu-ray players.
+Windows supports playback of content protected with WMDRM encryption, and the format has become popular with consumer electronics manufacturers, many of whom have licensed the WMDRM decode component for devices like television sets, set-top boxes and Blu-ray players.

 The open network protocol for digital rights management, [MS-DRM] from the MCPP collection, stipulates that software developers have a right to implement the protocol outside the Microsoft's development tools and environment.